carpentries-incubator/hpc-intro/index.md

 * Use the UNIX command line to operate a computer, connect to a cluster, and write simple shell scripts.
 * Submit and manage jobs on a cluster using a scheduler, transfer files, and use software through environment modules.

+> ## Note
+>
-**NOTE: This is the draft HPC Carpentry release.
-Comments and feedback are welcome.**
+> - This is the draft HPC Carpentry release.
+Comments and feedback are welcome.
-**NOTE 2: Link to https://hpc-carpentry.github.io/hpc-shell/ when that is complete.**
+> - Link to https://hpc-carpentry.github.io/hpc-shell/ when that is complete.
+{: .callout}

 > ## Prerequisites
 >